govmb-ds/COMP-44161/README.md

 For this exercise, you will use data from the City of Winnipeg's Open Data Portal.
 You should use the [Assessment dataset](https://data.winnipeg.ca/Assessment-Taxation-Corporate/Assessment-Parcels/d4mq-wa44) but can also use any other dataset on the open data portal.

-Build an automated valuation model to predict the assessed value of a residential property based on the property features (e.g., number of rooms) using R or Python.
+Build an automated valuation model to predict the assessed value of a residential property based on property features (e.g., number of rooms) using R or Python.

 Your task is to: